abclution/Linux-Secure-Boot-Notes-and-EZ-MOK-Key/README.md

 Usually here named:  /var/lib/shim-signed/mok/MOK.priv Usually here named:  /var/lib/dkms/mok.key

-What it is: An x509 certificate (public) in the DER bin format.
+What it is: An x509 certificate (public) in the DER binary format.
 Used for: Enrollment into your BIOS to authorize binaries signed with the private key.

 --------------------------------